 Kansas Environmental Futures (Part 2 of the Kansas Abroad Program) asks: What will the future of Kansas’ environment look like?
 To this end, the Fall 2023 course offers a research-based experience where students select a specific environmental theme to research for the semester.
 The project concludes with a written document and public presentation on the research topic, as well as as student contributions to a public exhibition of hte Kansas Abroad program.

 Selected participants must commit to participating in the entirety of the experience.

-Students will be housed in double occupany accommodations throughout the program.
+Students will be housed in multi-occupany accommodations throughout the program.
 Accommodations may include university dormitories, hotels or bed & breakfasts, yurt or camping facilities, etc. Breakfast daily and several lunches and dinners will be included throughout the program itinerary.

 The Kansas Abroad program is open to all KU Environmental Studies majors who have been a declared-major for at least one year.
 Prior to the participation in the Kansas Abroad program, students should have completed EVRN 140 & EVRN 142 (or their equivalents).

 Paul Stock is a rural and environmental sociologist who has been a professor at KU for over 10 years.
 With research interests in agriculture, food, and the environment, Kansas offers a unique laboratory.